btcgauge/notes/0_why_running_your_own_node.md

 Misconceptions | Responses
 --- | ---
 It secures transactions by solving a complex problem | That's a poor description of Proof of Work.
 The problem to solve is very simple.
 You need to guess a number that has certain properties and that takes a large amount of computational effort
+Bitcoin is becoming too expensive to buy | The unit of currency in Bitcoin is sat not BTC, where 1 BTC = 100,000,000 sats.
+If 1 BTC is worth 100k USD, you can still purchase 1,000 sats for 1 USD (not including any fee)

 #### Common terms that are misnommers
 Misnommers | Correct description